tanmais/python_wordle_solver/readme.md

-This is a small program in Python to help solve wordle riddles.
-It takes your guesses and their scores, compares them against the wordle masterlist and returns a shortlist of words that would have given the same score for all the guesses
+This is a small program in Python to help solve Wordle riddles.
+It takes your guesses and their scores, compares them against the wordle masterlist and returns a shortlist of words that you can use as your next guess ...

 # Usage